aws-samples/aws-refactoring-to-serverless/README.md

 ## Refactoring Catalog Format

-Each pattern in the catalog adheres to the following format:
+Each pattern in this catalog adheres to the following format:

 * Name - an evocative name is important for the community to adopt the vocabulary.
 A builder should be able to say “I think we should extract this invocation into a destination”
 * Diagram / Sketch - a visual that captures the essence of the pattern.
 It doesn’t have to be a class diagram or full-on architecture diagram.
 Recognizability is most important: can a developer see what the refactoring suggests just from the visual